Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/Proposal.md

 - [ ] Who is on your team (1-3 people teams) and what their roles in the project are
 - [ ] Links to any datasets or libraries or archives of images or objects that you plan to use

-# Defend your Kingdom
+# Preserve your Kingdom
 (**TODO** Description)
+*Preserve your Kingdom* is a game inspired by an old flash games called [*Defend your Castle*](http://www.xgenstudios.com/play/castle)

 ## Platforms & Programs
 For *Defend your Kingdom*, we plan on using VR and will be testing with the HTC Vive.
 Our program we plan on using is Unity with the VRTK software.
 Microsoft 3D paint and Blender will be use to incorporate 3D models should we choose to create them ourselves.

 ## Team Members & Specific Tasks
-The members of *Defend your Kingdom* will be compose of James Trinh and Omar Al-khatib.
+The members of *Preserve your Kingdom* will be compose of James Trinh and Omar Al-khatib.

 | Roles | Team Member |
 | ---------------------------------- | --------------------- |